AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-stream-diagnostic-logs-to-event-hubs.md

-<properties
+---
-	pageTitle="Stream Azure Diagnostic Logs to Event Hubs | Azure" description="Learn how to stream Azure Diagnostic Logs to Event Hubs." authors="johnkemnetz"
+title: Stream Azure Diagnostic Logs to Event Hubs | Azure
+description: Learn how to stream Azure Diagnostic Logs to Event Hubs.
-	manager="rboucher"
-	editor=""
-	services="monitoring-and-diagnostics"
-	documentationCenter="monitoring-and-diagnostics"/>

-<tags
-	ms.service="monitoring-and-diagnostics"
-	ms.workload="na"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="12/09/2016"
-	ms.author="johnkem"
-	wacn.date=""/>
+authors: johnkemnetz
+manager: rboucher
+editor: ''
+services: monitoring-and-diagnostics
+documentationCenter: monitoring-and-diagnostics

+ms.service: monitoring-and-diagnostics
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/09/2016
+ms.author: johnkem
+wacn.date: ''
+---

 # Stream Azure Diagnostic Logs to Event Hubs

-**[Azure Diagnostic Logs](/documentation/articles/monitoring-overview-of-diagnostic-logs/)** can be streamed in near real time to any application using the built-in “Export to Event Hubs” option in the Portal, or by enabling the Service Bus Rule Id in a Diagnostic Setting via the Azure PowerShell Cmdlets or Azure CLI.
+**[Azure Diagnostic Logs](./monitoring-overview-of-diagnostic-logs.md)** can be streamed in near real time to any application using the built-in “Export to Event Hubs” option in the Portal, or by enabling the Service Bus Rule Id in a Diagnostic Setting via the Azure PowerShell Cmdlets or Azure CLI.

 ## What you can do with Diagnostics Logs and Event Hubs
 Here are just a few ways you might use the streaming capability for Diagnostic Logs:

 - **Stream logs to 3rd party logging and telemetry systems** – Over time, Event Hubs streaming will become the mechanism to pipe your Diagnostic Logs into third party SIEMs and log analytics solutions.

 - **View service health by streaming “hot path” data to PowerBI** – Using Event Hubs, Stream Analytics, and PowerBI, you can easily transform your diagnostics data into near real-time insights on your Azure services.
-[This documentation article gives a great overview of how to set up an Event Hubs, process data with Stream Analytics, and use PowerBI as an output](/documentation/articles/stream-analytics-power-bi-dashboard/).
+[This documentation article gives a great overview of how to set up an Event Hubs, process data with Stream Analytics, and use PowerBI as an output](../stream-analytics/stream-analytics-power-bi-dashboard.md).
 Here’s a few tips for getting set up with Diagnostic Logs:
     - The Event Hubs for a category of Diagnostic Logs is created automatically when you check the option in the portal or enable it through PowerShell, so you want to select the Event Hubs in the Service Bus namespace with the name that starts with “insights-”
     - Here’s a sample Stream Analytics query you can use to simply parse all the log data in to a PowerBI table:

 ```
 SELECT